-DISQUIET is dedicated to the memory of Portuguese poet Alberto de Lacerda and each year includes a special tribute to him.
+DISQUIET is dedicated to the memory of Portuguese poet Alberto de Lacerda.
 We consider two of his most deeply held values to be important aspirations for the character of DISQUIET.

 Alberto lived in Mozambique, London, Austin, and Boston.
 With friends all over the world, he was a man and a poet who spanned continents and cultures, both of which served as the inspiration for his life and work.
 Alberto also had a unique vision of artistic merit.
 For him, good work was good work whether it was written in someone’s sprawling hand or printed in a leather-bound book.
 He believed art should be judged on its own terms, not upon the value a given culture assigns to it.
 Whether someone had published a lot or not at all was of no real concern to him.
 Of course, Alberto didn’t disparage publishing, but he did believe that concentrating solely upon publishing as a measure of worth, either of an individual or of his work, was dangerous.